-In 2013, when Donald Trump, Jr. was a mere boy of 35, he went on Opie and Anthony and stuck both Gucci-clad feet firmly in his mouth. …
+In 2013, when Donald Trump, Jr. was a mere boy of 35, he went on Opie and Anthony and stuck both Gucci-clad feet firmly in his mouth.
+Of course, since no one in 2013 really cared about Donald Trump, Jr., …

 Maybe you're a hugger, or a back-slapper, or -- in your personal life -- a terrible flirt.
 Chances are, you know that none of this behavior will fly in the office, no matter how innocent your intentions.
 No one wants to be referred to HR for remedial training or, worse, lose their jobs because they didn't get the memo that it's 2015, and co-workers don't touch each other.
 In this, we are probably more with the program than many of our leaders in Washington.
 Take, for example, America's touchy-feeler-in-chief, Joe Biden.